-When they say “games” they actually mean “rounds”, you just need to win three “rounds” of Five-Finger Fillet to qualify for this Challenge.
-What you’re gonna want to do is “go on tour” to make it easier for yourself, or you can just play all three rounds in one location.
+When they say “games” they actually mean “rounds," you just need to win three “rounds” of Five-Finger Fillet to qualify for this Challenge.
+What you’re going to want to do is “go on tour” to make it easier for yourself, or you can just play all three rounds in one location.
 If you’re that skilled then I say go for it, but for the button pushily disabled like myself do the following.

 Next take the Stagecoach to Strawberry (once again you need to have discovered the town by heading to Micha's mission marker for "Blessed Are The Meek?") and play a round with THAT guy.

 Any two cards that are red Fold, and then press Right Bumper/R1 to move things along.
-Any two cards that are yellow play until one of the other players Raises (this doesn't happen all of the time but it's most likely.)
-Green cards are playable but don't Raise unless you feel confidant about your hand.
-Blue cards are the most likely to bust another player out, but don't go All-In until the other five cards are revealed.
+Any two cards that are yellow play until one of the other players Raise (this doesn't happen all of the time but it's most likely).
+Green cards are playable but don't Raise unless you feel confident about your hand.
+Blue cards are the most likely to bust another player out but don't go All-In until the other five cards are revealed.
 If the opponent thinks they have a better hand they will also go All-In as well, and then if you win you'll bust them out.
 That moment doesn't come around often so you'll have to play a few hands (in each location) until you complete this Challenge.

-Don't let the suits in Saint Denis foll you; the players are the same in each location, it's just the buy-in amounts that change.
+Don't let the suits in Saint Denis fool you; the players are the same in each location, it's just the buy-in amounts that change.
 Use the chart below and you'll have a better chance of winning.
 If you want to let off some steam (at the risk of getting a wanted level that is) you can conduct Sharpshooter Challenge #9 easily on the poker players in Saint Denis.

 Go to the Dominoes game in Emerald Ranch, it's the simplest version of the game that doesn't involve match fives, and threes, or whatever.
 I never liked those particular versions of the game since even WHEN YOU DO get a number that is a multiple you don't score any points!

-Anyway there's plenty more to rant about later, for now press+hold Y/Triangle to spend $1 to start playing.
+Anyway, there's plenty more to rant about later, for now, press and hold Y/Triangle to spend $1 to start playing.
 Just make sure it's only two opponents or this won't work.
 If it's one guy sitting there you're more likely to draw a tile during this Challenge.
 "But wait Eric, what the hell does that mean?" you're thinking.
-Each player gets a set of Dominoes, the rest go into a place called the "boneyard", THOSE are the Dominoes you want to avoid.
-However Arthur, and other players, will only draw from the boneyard if they have no other pieces to play.
+Each player gets a set of Dominoes, the rest go into a place called the "boneyard", and THOSE are the Dominoes you want to avoid.
+However, Arthur and other players will only draw from the boneyard if they have no other pieces to play.